Howard McMinn Manzanita

 Manzanitas: Cultivars of California and Oregon species are mostly thriving in our dry, sandy soil (outperforming the native Hairy Manzanita), but benefit from occasional N fertilizer.
 The deer absolutely leave them alone.
 They are gorgeous, too.

-Kinnikinic (native, plus cultivars): Increasingly used in local landscaping as a groundcover, this is deer resistant and seems to be adaptable to drought conditions.
+Kinnikinnick (native, plus cultivars): Increasingly used in local landscaping as a groundcover, this is deer resistant and seems to be adaptable to drought conditions.

 Evergreen huckleberries: Carefree evergreen shrubs for hedgerows/privacy, which also provide wildlife habitat and berries, and they seem entirely deer resistant.